; Print

 1. Gather all the ingredients, ensuring that egg yolks and mascarpone are at room temperature.
 Cut ladyfingers into three equal parts using a serrated knife.
 Soak gelatin in cold water for 10 minutes.

 3. Pour the hot sugar syrup over egg yolks while constantly whisking.
 Continue to whisk for 5-6 minutes until the mixture cools down (touch the bottom of the bowl with your hand).
-Add room temperature mascarpone cheese to egg mixture and gently whisk until combined.
+Add room-temperature mascarpone cheese to the egg mixture and gently whisk until combined.
+Don't overmix the preparation: this can cause curdling.

 4. Pour milk into a small heatproof bowl and warm it in the microwave.
-Add drained gelatin sheets to the hot milk and mix to make sure that the gelatin is dissolved completely.
+Add drained gelatin sheets to the hot milk and mix to ensure the gelatin is dissolved completely.
+If gelatin isn't dissolved, bring the bowl to the microwave again for 3-5 seconds.

 5. Add about two tablespoons of the mascarpone mixture to the dissolved gelatin and mix with a spoon.
 Then add this mixture to the mascarpone preparation and mix with a hand whisk.

-7. To assemble the tiramisu torte, place a mousse cake mold on a cake board or a serving plate.
-Adjust it to 8 inches or 20 cm in diameter, and line it with an acetate cake collar.
+7. To assemble the tiramisu torte, place an adjustable mousse cake mold on a cake board or a serving plate.
+Adjust it to 8 inches (20 cm) in diameter, and line it with an acetate cake collar.
 Fix it with a binder clip if needed.
+Alternatively, grease the sides of the mold and line it with parchment paper.

 8. Pour the cold espresso into a shallow plate.
 Dip cut biscuits with the rounded ends, one at a time for 1 second, then turn it over and repeat the process with another side.
 Place cookies against the edge of the mold, next to each other, arranging the rounded tips outwards.
 Continue in the same way using the other thirds of the ladyfingers and filling the bottom of the mold.